On August 14, 1996, Arsenal confirmed the signing of Patrick Vieira from AC Milan. It worked out really rather well.

-Vieira went on to enjoy a nine-year spell with the Gunners, making 406 appearances under Wenger that saw him crowned a Premier League champion on three occasions and lift the FA Cup four times.
+Vieira went on to enjoy a nine-year spell with the Gunners, making 406 appearances under Wenger that saw him crowned a Premier League champion on three occasions and an FA Cup winner four times.

 In his first full season as manager, Arsene Wenger guided Arsenal to their first league title since 1991 and their maiden Premier League triumph.